COMPUTER SCIENCE (CS)

 Transfer Credit: CSU; UC

-Second programming course in the series of Introduction to Computer Science courses.
+Second programming course in the series of Fundamentals of Computer Science courses.
 Continuation of the C++ language including: classes, structures and unions, overloaded operators and friend functions, pointers and dynamic arrays, function pointers, functors, abstract data types and container objects polymorphisms, inheritance and multiple inheritance, templates and the Standard Template Library, exception handling, namespaces and separate compilation, recursion, creation of libraries, advanced software design, testing, and debugging techniques.
-May be taken concurrently with CS 003B.
 For STEM Majors: Computer Science, Computer Engineering, Mathematics, and Science majors, but open to all qualified students.
 Total of 54 hours lecture and 72 hours laboratory.

 Transfer Credit: CSU; UC